 We noticed that you're using an unsupported browser.
 The TripAdvisor website may not display properly.We support the following browsers: Windows: Internet Explorer, Mozilla Firefox, Google Chrome.
 Mac: Safari.

 Built in 1420 with a total area of 270 acres, this is the largest building for religious worship in China, which was originally used by the Ming and Qing emperors to pay homage to Heaven and to pray for a year of rich harvest.

-All reviews playing cards echo wall tiantan park tai chi surrounding park huge park beautiful building east gate forbidden city lovely park the pearl chinese culture summer palace harvest exercise prayer emperor
+All reviews playing cards echo wall tiantan park tai chi surrounding park huge park beautiful building east gate forbidden city the pearl chinese culture summer palace harvest exercise prayer chess emperor